Troubleshooting LSI RAID issues in Proxmox with CLI

 • Proxmox GUI: VM or storage warnings, datastore shown as degraded.

-• dmesg/syslog: look for the megaraid_sas driver messages or disk errors.
+• dmesg and syslog: look for megaraid_sas messages or disk errors.

-• Controller CLI (when available): shows logical drive as degraded, missing, or foreign.
+• Controller CLI, when available: shows the logical drive as degraded, missing, or foreign.

-If drives are present to the OS but the controller reports a degraded array, the controller configuration likely controls rebuild behaviour.
+If drives are present to the OS but the controller reports a degraded array, the controller configuration is usually what controls rebuild behaviour.

 Where it happens

 This is Proxmox, not mdadm.
 Proxmox LSI RAID typically uses the megaraid_sas kernel module to present the adapter and logical drives.
 The hardware RAID state and rebuild policy live on the controller firmware.
-That means the OS can show disks, but the controller may refuse to auto-rebuild depending on settings.
+That means the OS can show disks while the controller still refuses to auto-rebuild, depending on its settings.

 • Auto-rebuild policy: on some LSI firmware this can be disabled.